 Attorney Michael Best, LIU's legal counsel, said in an email that Weis would not give any additional comment.

-Mercy College, which has its main campus in Dobbs Ferry, claims Weis breached his duty of loyalty, and that both he and LIU “knowingly and maliciously competed unfairly” by using confidential student information, according to the 15-page document filed in Westchester County.
+Mercy College, which has its main campus in Dobbs Ferry, claims Weis breached his duty of loyalty, and that both he and LIU “knowingly and maliciously competed unfairly” by using confidential student information, according to the 15-page document.

 Mary A. Smith, a principal in the White Plains office of Jackson Lewis representing Mercy College, referred comment to the institution.
 Spokeswoman Laura Plunkett said the college is “committed to working with all parties involved for a fair resolution” and would not comment further on the litigation.